Hasan Abdal: Demographics

+Religion

-The partition of India and Pakistan significantly changed the demographic composition of Pakistan's cities with the vast majority of Hindus and Sikhs having to leave Pakistan and vice versa for Muslims in India.
+The partition of India and Pakistan significantly changed the demographic composition of Pakistani cities with the vast majority of Hindus and Sikhs having to leave Pakistan and vice versa for Muslims in India.
 The 2023 Pakistani Census however showed that while still overwhelmingly Muslim at 97.5%, there is now a re-established Sikh community in the holy city their founder Guru Nanak once stayed at.

-Data from the 2023 census shows that the city of Hasan Abdal has significant Christian and Sikh communities with Christians comprising 1.31% of the population and Sikhs 1.04%, with urban population numbering 907 and 722 people, respectively.
+The city of Hasan Abdal has small Christian and Sikh communities comprising 1.31% (numbering 907) and 1.04% (722 people) of the population, respectively.

+Language

+in the 2023 census Hasan Abdal City exhibited a predominantly Punjabi speaking population, forming 59.13% of the residents.
+Pashto is the second-largest language group at 22.06%, followed by Hindko at 8.45%, Urdu at 6.88% and Sindhi at 1.25%, with an additional 2.23% constituted by other languages (Mostly Kashmiri and Kohistani).

 Infrastructure

-Hasan Abdal's Hakimon ka Maqbara was built in 1589.
+The Tomb of the Hakims was built in 1589.

 Hasan Abdal is located near the intersection of the Karakoram Highway heading northwest, and the M1 Motorway that connects Hassan Abdal to points northwest and southeast.
 As part of the multibillion-dollar China–Pakistan Economic Corridor (CPEC), the Karakoram Highway will be rebuilt, while the Hasan Abdal area will serve as the terminus for CPEC's Western Alignment.
 From the nearby village of Hakla, the Hakla–Dera Ismail Khan Motorway will run southwest out of the city and link Hassan Abdal to Dera Ismail Khan in Khyber Pakhtunkhwa province.

 The Tomb of Lala Rukh was built in the 17th century, and is traditionally believed to be the tomb of a daughter of the Emperor Akbar.